Dobson, New Zealand: History

 The town is named for the surveyor George Dobson, the second son of Edward Dobson and brother of Arthur Dudley Dobson, who was murdered at this site in 1866.
-He was killed in a bungled robbery by a gang who had mistaken him for a gold buyer carrying gold from the nearby Arnold goldfield.
+He was killed in a bungled robbery by the Burgess gang, who had mistaken him for a gold buyer carrying gold from the nearby Arnold goldfield.
 A monument now stands where George Dobson was murdered.

 Dobson was the site of one of the West Coast's many coal mines.
 The Dobson mine was opened in 1919, and closed in 1968.
 It was the site of one of the country's worst mining disasters.
 Nine men were killed in an explosion at the mine in 1926.

 A hydroelectric dam was proposed for the area by TrustPower in 1999 but it failed to secure access to public land that needed to be flooded for the scheme.
 In 2003 Nick Smith, who was an Opposition MP at the time, attempted to remove the reserve status from the land needed for the dam reservoir in order to allow the scheme to go ahead, but was unsuccessful.

 Demographics

-The population of Dobson town was 570 in the 2018 census, an increase of 3 from 2013.
-There were 312 males and 255 females.
-93.2% of people identified as European/Pākehā, 12.6% as Māori and 2.6% as Asian.
-16.3% were under 15 years old, 20.5% were 15–29, 43.2% were 30–64, and 19.5% were 65 or older.